RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- Here as well, multiple images can be processed at a time.
 	- Image, taken, threshold found, horizontal kernel created using which diff V lines detected.
 The most extreme and longest vertical lines selected out of it.
 They must be the vertical borders.
 They are marked and image returned.
 	- Now this marked image taken, and we try to derive boxes from it.
 To do that we convert to greyscale, thresholded.
 H and V kernels created, and used to get the H and V lines in the images, Then the lines intersecting extrated out, as they must be the boxes.
 The area checked,if >than a threshold area, then the coordinates of the boxes saved and the image highlighted with the boxes.
 	- Now the boxes iterated through, for each box, coordinates taken and image cropped to get just the box.
-The box again, greyscaled, thresholded
+The box again, greyscaled, thresholded, horizontal/vertical kernels of a min line length/ width created, using which those lines are detected, contours found and marked and removed.
+Then pytesseract used to extract text from that box and appended to a list.
+These text within the box are key-value pairs.
+	- Now these kv pairs of each box iterated through, ***Spacy*** used to decipher the kv pairs, extract entities using entity modelling.
+If the entity label== 'KEY', then saved in the key list  else if == 'Value', saved in the value list and saved.
+Hence we retrieve the Key-value pairs present in all the boxes of the image.
+We make a df out of this.
+	- So the highlighted image and the KV df returned.

+- #### Generic Tables form:
+	- Again almost same as the ib_form!
+	-